Manchester Metrolink: Phase 1

-Metrolink was initially scheduled to open in September 1991, but services did not begin until 1992, when the Bury Line of the Metrolink opened from Victoria station to Bury Interchange on 6 April.
-The first street-level trams began running on 27 April between Victoria and G-Mex (renamed in 2010), and the Altrincham Line opened on 15 June from G-Mex to Altrincham.
+Metrolink was initially scheduled to open in September 1991, but services did not begin until 1992, when the Bury Line reopened from Victoria station to Bury Interchange on 6 April.
+The first street-level trams began running on 27 April between Victoria and G-Mex (renamed in 2010), and the Altrincham Line reopened on 15 June from G-Mex to Altrincham Interchange.
 The branch to Piccadilly station opened on 20 July.
-Metrolink was officially opened by Queen Elizabeth II on 17 July 1992.
+Metrolink was opened officially by Queen Elizabeth II on 17 July 1992.